 “As (who) (when) (where), I (want) because (why).”

 This phrase is based on typical W questions: who, when, where, what and why.

 “As (persona), I want (what) so that (why).”

 This wording goes back to Roman Pichler, a product management expert.

-In Scrum, the so-called velocity expresses how many story points a team implements per iteration, so that even when working with story points, statements can be made about the iteration in which a feature is delivered.
-In practice, features of a User Story can often be identified without detailed activity analysis.
+In Scrum, the so-called velocity expresses how many Story Points a team implements per iteration, so that even when working with Story Points, statements can be made about in which iteration a feature will be delivered.3 In practice, characteristics of an User Story can often be identified without detailed activity analysis.
 This is an essential difference to the effort estimation in person days, where all necessary activities are identified and summed up.
-Often a User Story of medium size is selected as reference and the estimation is performed in comparison to this reference.
-The value range is a Fibonacci series up to 13, supplemented with 20, 40 and 100, where 1 corresponds to a task of low complexity and 100 to a task that cannot yet be estimated.
+Often, an User Story of medium size is selected as a reference and the estimation is carried out in comparison to this reference.
+The range of values is a Fibonacci series up to 13, supplemented with 20, 40 and 100, where 1 corresponds to a task with low complexity and 100 to a task that cannot yet be estimated.